 Social organisations face particular challenges when it comes to financing their important social tasks.
-In addition to the well-known licence fee of €6.12 per month for public service organisations, GEMA fees are often incurred, which can place an additional burden on the budget.
+In addition to the well-known broadcasting licence fees, GEMA fees are often incurred, which can place an additional burden on the budget.
+In the following article, we explain when which fees are incurred and which cost-effective alternatives are available.

 What are institutions for the common good?